Table of Contents

 Performance Testing

-- Test for speed, battery use, and network performance
+- Test speed, battery usage, and network performance

 - Simulate real-world load conditions